Education Support Team

 The finance activities of the Trust are coordinated by the Central Finance Team, who provide the infrastructure and training to enable academy finance staff to meet the academies needs with regard to financial accounting and planning.
 This includes providing an accounting system of record and a budgeting and financial planning system for the Trust, with the Central Team supporting the daily needs of users and providing periodic training.

-All Trust financial reporting is performed by the Central Finance Team, including the annual statutory accounts, quarterly VAT returns and annual EFA returns.
+All Trust financial reporting is performed by the Central Finance Team, including the annual statutory accounts, quarterly VAT returns and annual ESFA returns.

 Professional support and advice is provided to academies, including benchmarking analysis and input to academy financial planning, in order to optimise the use of limited funding.

-The Internal Assurance team support and challenge academies and other central functions by monitoring compliance with internal policies and external regulations.
+The Internal Audit team support and challenge academies and other central functions by monitoring compliance with internal policies and external regulations.

 The Trust wants to be known as an ‘employer of choice’ which attracts, rewards and retains high calibre staff.